Councils of Carthage: Synod of 484

 The Vandal Synod of Carthage (484) was a largely unsuccessful church council meeting called by the Vandal King Huneric to persuade the Nicene bishops in his recently acquired North African territories to convert to Arian Christianity.
 The Nicene bishops refused and many, including Fulgentius of Ruspe and Tiberiumus, were exiled to Sardinia, and some executed.
 The Notitia Provinciarum at Civitatum Africa says that nearly 500 went into exile.
 The bishops had requested that Nicene bishops from outside Huneric's dominions be allowed to attend but this was refused, the king saying "When you make me master of the whole world, then what you want shall be done".
 The synod appears to have been an exercise in royal browbeating more than a genuine debate, with bias toward Arian bishops.

 Council of 525

 The 525 Council of Carthage was convened by Bishop Boniface of Carthage in order to re-establish power over North Africa's Nicene bishops after the rule of Arian Vandal bishops.
-The Council lasted from February 5 to 6 of 525 CE.
+The Council lasted from 5 to 6 February 525 CE.